top of page

 1st and 3rd Floor Galleries

-Featuring the work of San Rafael photographer Lea Del Pomo, this exhibition includes some 50 photographs documenting the life of being homeless, the places called home, the newly housed, and the outreach efforts to those on the streets by local agencies.
-Client’s stories in their own words will be installed adjacent to their photograph with a pair of their shoes on the floor underneath.
+Featuring the work of San Rafael photographer Lea Del Pomo, the exhibit includes some 50 photographs documenting the life of being homeless, the places called home, the newly housed, and the outreach efforts to those on the streets by local agencies.
+Client’s stories in their own words will be installed adjacent to their photograph.

 bottom of page